yasir2000/openwrt-oldwiki-md/MediaMVPHowTo.rst

  * NFS or CIFS - provide access to the stored multimedia files to be displayed (as network-attached storage)

 The MediaMVP device itself then retrieves the media, decompresses MPEG 1/2 in hardware and generates audio/video signals for the TV/monitor.

+As nanowindows is intended to provide a subset of X-windows capability, it does follow the X-windows convention of allowing client and server to run on different network nodes.
+This could raise a possibility of this device becoming a user interface to graphical applications running elsewhere on a LAN.

 === Booting MediaMVP hardware from network ===
 There are various versions of the MediaMVP for wired and wireless networks; these fall into two general categories: